MicrosoftDocs/query-docs/query-languages/m/date-from.md

 * `text`: A `date` value from textual representation.
 Refer to [Date.FromText](date-fromtext.md) for details.
 * `datetime`: The date component of the `value`.
 * `datetimezone`: The date component of the local datetime equivalent of `value`.
-* `number`: The date component of the datetime equivalent to the OLE Automation Date expressed by `value`.
+* `number`: The date component of the datetime equivalent of the OLE Automation Date expressed by `value`.

 If `value` is of any other type, an error is returned.